mooziii/alert/readme.md

 # 🚨 alert

-Alert is a really simple and blazing fast event listening utility.
+Alert is a really simple, easy to use and blazing fast event listening utility.

 ## Tutorial